Job Interview Question: Describe a Typical Work Week

 What Not to Say

-It should be obvious that it's not a good idea talk about non-work related activities that you do on company time, but I've had applicants tell me how they are often late because they have to drive a child to school or like to take a long lunch break to work out at the gym.
+It should be obvious that it's not a good idea to talk about non-work related activities that you do on company time, but I've had applicants tell me how they are often late because they have to drive a child to school or like to take a long lunch break to work out at the gym.

 Avoid any details about arriving to work late (or leaving early) for personal reasons, doing personal work in the office, or chitchatting with colleagues during work hours.